 FRANKLIN: Cash.
 That's it.
 That's about the whole thing that's going to help us (unintelligible) now, some cash.

 SHAPIRO: Ari Shapiro, NPR News, Galveston.

-Mr. JEREMY BRISTOL (Houston Resident): I'm just not feeling threatened behind the storm.
+JEREMY BRISTOL: I'm just not feeling threatened behind the storm.
 I just don't feel like the storm is going to bring on what people are saying it's going to bring on.
 So that's my reason for staying.

 DEL BARCO: Not here in Houston, anyway.